ucsb-cs148-w24/project-pj11-songrater/README.md

 ## Running it
 1. `cd` into `/melo` folder
-2. Run 'npm i' to install node packages
+2. Run `npm i` to install node packages
 3. Run the following command:
    `npx expo start` / `npm start`
 4. Follow the steps on Expo to run the demo